timodonnell/timodonnell.github.io/_includes/about.md

 in my spare time.

-Prior to Open Athena, I spent a year at a [focused research organization](https://www.convergentresearch.org/about-fros) called [Imprint](https://www.imprint.org/) that is trying to decode disease information hidden in immune receptor repertoires.
+Prior to Open Athena, I spent a year at a [focused research organization](https://www.convergentresearch.org/about-fros) called [Imprint](https://www.imprint.org/) that is working to decode disease information hidden in immune receptor repertoires.

 From 2020-2022, I was a senior scientist at the [Tisch Cancer Institute](https://icahn.mssm.edu/research/tisch) at the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/).
 I worked on